ainazainab/Wish-Shell/README.md

 Wish Shell is a lightweight Unix-style command-line interpreter built in C. It supports both interactive and batch execution modes, executing system commands just like a basic shell.
 This project focuses on process management, command parsing, output redirection, parallel execution, and handling built-in shell commands using Linux system calls.

+To compile (git bash) and run Wish Shell:

+make && ./wish

 🚀 Features

 Interactive mode (wish>) and batch mode (run commands from a file)